 If the box is airtight, your pottery can be kept in the damp box indefinitely.
 I would recommend checking the moisture levels in your plaster regularly.
 You can top the water in the plaster up as time goes on.

-A Few More Handy Tips for Making Your Damp Box
+More Tips for Making Your Damp Box

-- A key part to how you make a damp box for clay is to get the plaster the right thickness.
+- A key part of how you make a damp box for clay is to get the plaster the right thickness.
 If it is too thick it will be very heavy.
 But if it’s too thin it may break with wear.
 Between 1.5 and 2 inches is usually right.

 - Line your plaster mixing bucket with a plastic bag.
 When you have finished mixing, you can just throw the bag away.
 This will save you from washing your bucket out in the sink.
 It’s best to avoid plaster going down the sink if you can.